 6. Work In “Sprints”

 I put the word sprints in quotes because everyone’s version of a sprint is different.
 In the beginning, my sprint was anything above 5 MPH.
-Actual all out intense sprints was not something I was able to comfortably achieve when I started but once I completed my 5K training, I felt more comfortable bumping up my speed.
+Actual all out intense sprints were not something I was able to comfortably achieve when I started but once I completed my 5K training, I felt more comfortable bumping up my speed.
 Now when I sprint, I run as fast as I can (about a 9.0 on a treadmill) for 1 minute followed by a 2 minute walk.
 I repeat this for about 20 minutes.
 I start with a 5 minute warm up and end with a 5 minute cool down walk for a nice 30 minute workout.
 When I really want to test myself, I will do a warm up jog for 5 minutes and then set the treadmill at either a 10.0.
 I sprint for 30 seconds and then leave the treadmill at the sprint speed and simply grab the side rails and hop my feet to the sides straddling the belt.
 Rest for 30 seconds and hop right back on.
 Going all out for 30 seconds and resting for only 30 seconds is killer and I can get in an amazing cardio workout in 15-20 minutes.
 You can always modify how long you rest to adjust this to your level.
 I found that adding sprints to my routine helped increase my pace when I went for a steady jogs.

 If the thought of sprinting is a little scary, start like I did by alternating bouts of light jogging with walking.
 At the time, jogging was hard enough to feel like a sprint anyway!
 I did this through the Couch 2 5K app and like I mentioned above, I found it to be so effective and helpful in becoming a better runner.